 Where are Rainbow Mountains in Colorado?

+Although I call it the rainbow mountains of Colorado, these mountains are actually called Red Mountains, located off the Red Mountain Pass in Colorado.
 There are three Red Mountains in the San Juan Mountains of Colorado between Ouray and Silverton and I chose to hike the third as it’s the highest of the three and very beautiful.
-The San Juan Mountains are what makes “colorful Colorado” colorful, in my opinion, and although I haven’t explored much of the Colorado Rockies yet, the San Juans in Southewest Colorado are definitely my favorite.
+The San Juan Mountains are what makes “colorful Colorado” colorful, in my opinion, and although I haven’t explored much of the Colorado Rockies yet, the San Juans in Southwest Colorado are definitely my favorite.

 Best Time to Visit Red Mountain Number 3